Developing a Positive School Culture

 We were aware as experienced leaders that culture was and is very important, however, we didn't know that this could be designed and codified.
 Our work with a business coach opened up our eyes to the world of organisational culture and the importance this has on success.

-Our cultural journey started 3 years ago when we were creating our long-term strategic development plan for our MAT.
+Our cultural process started 3 years ago when we were creating our long-term strategic development plan for our MAT.
 We identified a 10 and 3-year vision for the MAT that, if achieved, would ensure our student body, staff and communities were receiving a world-class education.
 To support us in this process, we looked toward business rather than education.
 We were convinced that to be more strategic, we needed to research, study and read about the best businesses and what they were doing to develop and grow.
 Specifically, we wanted to learn about the strategies they were using to achieve this growth.
 Most importantly, how did organisations excite their employees to be part of something bigger than themselves?
 The task for would then be to translate this to the world of education.

 As a result of our study we created a Big Hairy Audacious Goal (BHAG) (Jim Collins- Built To Last- Successful Habits of Visionary Companies, 1994), our exciting, challenging and aspirational 10 year plan.
 Our BHAG is 'to be world-famous for effective education'.
 Quite a scary goal.
 To help us work towards this and make it more achievable we also identified our 3 year Hairy Audacious Goal which was 'to be nationally recognised for effective education.'
 Now we had a clear outcome-based vision so our attention turned to what was needed to achieve the 3 year goal.
 This involved us working with a business coach who exposed us to some fabulous business tools that allowed us to identify 3 key areas of development that would help us achieve the 3 year goal.
 These are called our swim lanes, these are to: